TanStack/router/docs/framework/react/guide/file-based-routing.md

 File-based routing requires that you follow a few simple file naming conventions to ensure that your routes are generated correctly.
 The concepts these conventions enable are covered in detail in the [Route Trees & Nesting](../route-trees) guide.

-> **💡 Remember:** The file-naming conventions for your project could be affected by what the options configured in your `tsr.config.json`.
+> **💡 Remember:** The file-naming conventions for your project could be affected by what [options](#options) are configured in your `tsr.config.json`.
+By default, the `routeFileIgnorePrefix` option is set to `-`, as such files and directories starting with this value will not be considered for routing.

 - **`__root.tsx`**
   - The root route file must be named `__root.tsx` and must be placed in the root of the configured `routesDirectory`.